sunnychaudhari/patients_studio/README.md

 patients_studio
 ===============

-* Its a web application to be used by a hospital for managing their patients.
+* Its a responsive web application to be used by a hospital for managing their patients.
 * Record the information about each patient and based on patient diagnosis and history, store additional information about each patient.

 Features